z21110008/UIF/README.md

 # UIF
 quality assessment for UIE.

-The complete database and code are coming soon.
-You can also download related files at Baidu cloud： (https://pan.baidu.com/s/12tVCurccI0TilyAtl_wMqw)  (password: ik4r ).
+You can download the complete database and code files at Baidu Cloud： (https://pan.baidu.com/s/12tVCurccI0TilyAtl_wMqw)  (password: ik4r ).